Posted by Idaho Youth Ranch on Mar 7, 2017 12:00:00 AM

 Another way to help insure your child trusts you is to remember that their entire social identity is defined by their status at school.
 You should not trivialize the struggles of testing, homework, and social pressure of school by comparing it to adult life.
 Your teenager has no context for that and will feel demeaned.
 This will damage the trust your teenager has in you.

 If your teenager continues to show signs of depression such as lack of interest, falling grades in school, and continued sullenness it may be time to ask for help.
-The teenagers notoriously moody, but you know your child.
-Depression in no small thing and is especially overwhelming to teenagers who have no context for the ups and downs of adult life.
+Teenagers are notoriously moody, but you know your child.
+Depression is no small thing and is especially overwhelming to teenagers who have no context for the ups and downs of adult life.

-The Idaho Youth Ranch helps bullied kids by teaching skills to cope with conflict and low self-esteem.
-Equine therapy helps create confidence and self-worth while Functional Family Therapy can help the family learn how to communicate with each other, providing that foundation for growth.
-If you think your child needs help, you should call us at 208-947-0863, ext 1002.
-Come back soon for follow-up information on teen depression.
+Idaho Youth Ranch helps bullied kids by teaching skills to cope with conflict and low self-esteem.
+Equine therapy helps create confidence and self-worth, while Functional Family Therapy can help the family learn how to communicate with each other, providing that foundation for growth.
+If you think your child needs help, please contact us today via phone or online form.
+We're here for you and your child.

 Written by Idaho Youth Ranch